FIREFIGHT-RELOADED/FIREFIGHT-RELOADED-src-sdk-2013/README.md

 ### WINDOWS:

-To be able to build PoneDM you will need to download:
+To be able to build FIREFIGHT RELOADED you will need to download:
 * Visual Studio 2013 or later
 * C++ Build Tools for Visual Studio 2013 (Not required if you already have Visual Studio 2013)
 * Multibyte MFC Library for Visual Studio 2013